+353-1-416-8900REST OF WORLD

 Speak directly to the analyst to clarify any post sales queries you may have.

-• Products: Detector modules, infrared sensors, and thermal imaging cameras covering a range of commercial and industrial needs.
+• Product Categories: Detector modules, infrared sensors, thermal imaging cameras.

-• Applications: Automotive, consumer electronics, healthcare diagnostics, industrial automation, military and defense systems, and security and surveillance.
+• Applications: Automotive, consumer electronics, healthcare, industrial, military & defense, security & surveillance.

 Key Takeaways for Senior Decision-Makers